johannes-jansson/projects/_posts/2020-08-27-how-i-read-non-fiction-and-remember-everything.markdown

 I automatically started highlighting passages when I started my first book.
 You simply point and drag with your finger, as one would expect.
-It's also possible (albeit a little bit clunky, with the on-screen keyboard) to add text notes to highlights.
+It's also possible (albeit a tiny bit clunky with the on-screen keyboard) to add text notes to highlights.
 I found it convenient that you were able to reference your highlights from the Kindle and my computer, but didn't think more about it at the time.
 When I found out that it's possible to export all of your highlights and notes into a text file, everything changed.

+Anyway.
-So that's how I read nowadays.
+That's how I read nowadays.
 On my Kindle, simply highlighting anything I want to remember.

 ## How I Remember Everything I Read (Ish)